"The Glorious". One of the bright new stars created for the Firstborn.

 red

-A red star.
-One of the bright new stars created for the Firstborn.
+Carnil is a red star, one of the bright new stars created for the Firstborn.

 Reference: Silmarillion